 Professional Activities & Affiliations

-- Director – Saint John Region Chamber of Commerce
+- Chair – Saint John Region Chamber of Commerce

 - Member – Editorial Board of the Solicitor’s Journal – Publication of the Canadian Bar Association, New Brunswick Branch